7 Reasons a Driving Instructor Is Super Effective

 Parents will obviously do everything they can in their power to protect their child, but when you’re driving a vehicle and they’re sitting beside you as a passenger, they are much more limited in the support they can provide.

-While many driving instructors will accommodate you if you want to take your driving lessons in your car, most will usually teach you in their own vehicle for safety.
-These days it’s very common for instructor’s to have their car fitted with dual control pedals that provide them with some control at all times.
+Most driving instructors will teach you in their own vehicle for safety.
+These days it’s very common for instructors to have their car fitted with dual control pedals that provide them with some control at all times.
 While it’s not usually necessary to have dual controls as a learner (such as when learning with a parent or friend, or in your own car), these pedals allow the driving instructor to take control of the brakes or accelerator if they have to take action to avoid or get you out of danger.

 4. You’re more likely to drive in modern, insured vehicles